Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Limitations

 Our solver does not currently support arbitrary constraints, such as input torque or joint angle limits.
 While approximating such constraints with a penalty method would be straightforward, this may not be suitable for athletic behaviors at the limit of a robot's capabilities.

 Computationally, the biggest bottleneck is computing derivatives.
 This is shown in orange and striped orange in Fig.~\ref{fig:profiling}.
-Recent advances in analytical derivatives of rigid-body dynamics algorithms \cite{singh2022efficient,carpentier2019pinocchio} could potentially alleviate this bottleneck, but such results would first need to be extended to include differentiation through contact.
+Recent advances in analytical derivatives of rigid-body dynamics algorithms \citep{singh2022efficient,carpentier2019pinocchio} could potentially alleviate this bottleneck, but such results would first need to be extended to include differentiation through contact, and in particular to account for the dependence of the jacobian on contact location.

 Practically, our solver's reliance on spherical collision geometries, as discussed in Remark~\ref{remark:collision_geometries}, presents a major limitation.
 While inscribed spheres enabled basic box manipulation on hardware, this approximation introduces modeling errors that could be problematic for more complex tasks.
-A better long-term solution could be a model like hydroelastics \cite{elandt2019pressure,masterjohn2021discrete} that avoids discontinuous artifacts for objects with sharp edges.
+A better long-term solution could be a model like hydroelastics \citep{elandt2019pressure,masterjohn2021discrete} that avoids discontinuous artifacts for objects with sharp edges, or a method that leverages the KKT conditions of the optimization problem for the signed distance function to obtain a smooth approximation \citep{dietz2024high}.

 As for most CITO solvers, cost weights and contact parameters determine IDTO's performance in practice.
-While we found that IDTO was not particularly sensitive to changes in the cost weights, as evidenced by the multiples of 10 in Table~\ref{tab:cost_weights}, IDTO is sensitive to contact modeling parameters, particularly the smoothing factor and stiction velocity.
+While we found that IDTO was not particularly sensitive to changes in the cost weights, as evidenced by the multiples of 10 in Table~\ref{tab:cost_weights}, IDTO is sensitive to contact modeling parameters, particularly the stiction velocity (Table~\ref{tab:param_sensitivity}).
 Nonetheless, we found that a fast solver made contact parameter tuning easier.
-This could be further improved with a graphical interface \cite{howell2022predictive}.
+This could be further improved with a graphical interface \citep{howell2022predictive}.

 Finally, IDTO is a fundamentally local optimization method and as such is vulnerable to local minima.
-A more systematic ``virtual force'' framework \cite{onol2020tuning,todorov2019optico} could help reduce the severity of these local minima.
+A more systematic ``virtual force'' framework \citep{onol2020tuning,todorov2019optico} could help reduce the severity of these local minima.
+Integration with a higher-level global planner is another promising avenue toward better performance.
+The fact that local optimization with IDTO is sufficient for tasks as complex as generating quadruped gaits and in-hand object rotation with a dexterous hand presents an opportunity to reduce the burden on a higher-level global planner, which might merely give some suggestion of promising contact areas rather than specifying a complete contact sequence.